Department of Physical Therapy Chairperson: Allison Hyngstrom P.T., Ph.D.

 RWAR/SAP Appeal Process

 - The form is submitted to Marquette Central (see bottom of form for methods of submission).
 Completed appeal forms are then forwarded to the chairperson of the Department of Physical Therapy.
 The department chairperson, in consultation with the Academic Standards Committee, has the final decision on all RWAR/SAP appeals.
-The Academic Standards Committee may require a hearing with the student.
+The Academic Standards Committee may require a hearing with students.
 See appeal hearing procedures in the Physical Therapy Student Handbook.

 - The plan is monitored by the department (Academic Standards Committee).